Describe Your Childhood Friend: IELTS Speaking Cue Card

 Follow up questions

-How do you maintain long-distance friendships?
+How do you maintain your friendship despite the distance?

 00:00